 The programme offers a double degree option in cooperation with the prestigious Department of Political Science and Public Administration at the University of Konstanz.

 The selected students have the opportunity to obtain a Master's degree in Politics and Public Administration from the University of Konstanz, in addition to a Master's degree in International Security Studies from Charles University.
-This double degree programme is an opportunity for students to develop cross-field expertise in security studies, politics and public administration and gain advanced skills in data processing and analysis at the University of Konstanz.
 Applicants for the double degree programme are selected, based on merit, after the first semester of their studies.